• Facebook

 Notes

-You can combine cinnamon stick tea with other types of tea by adding 2 tea bags to the water before brewing.
+You can combine cinnamon stick tea with other types of tea by adding 2 tea bags to the hot water after brewing the cinnamon tea.
 An herbal tea like chamomile or caffeinated tea like black tea are both good.
+Let the tea bags steep for about 4 minutes.

 Please rate and review this recipe!